UWASIKLK/pands-weekly-tasks/README.md

 ---
 ## **Week 04**

-#### The task of week 04 was to write a program called **_collatz.py_**.
+#### The task of week 04 was to write a program called _**collatz.py**_.
 This program asks the user to enter only a positive integer and perform the following calculation.
 At each step, calculate the next value by taking the current value and adding, if it is even number, divide it by two, but if it is odd number, multiply it by three and add one.
 Let the program exit if the current value is one.

 #### My program uses a function that first checks if the inserted number is positive.
 If the entered number is positive, it performs the calculation as shown above until the current value is one.
 All calculation results are stored in a list.
 The function is called up at the end and the results are displayed.

 > [collatz.py](https://github.com/UWASIKLK/pands-weekly-tasks/blob/main/week04/collatz.py)

-### **Resources / References:**
+### **<ins>Resources / References:</ins>**

 #### Collatz conjecture sequence: